Homemade Furniture Polish – Easy Natural Recipe

 What types of oils can I use?

-How Do you Make Homemade Furniture Polish?
+How Do You Make Homemade Furniture Polish?

 In a container, fill it with oil, vinegar, and essential oils.
 That is it.
 All done.
 So simple, right?